How Do You Set Up a Formula One Car?

 What pre-race weekend preparations do F1 teams complete?

-Hundreds of working hours are spent preparing the car set-up in advance of each race weekend, with the goal of delivering the car to track in optimum shape.
+Hundreds of working hours are spent preparing the car set-up in advance of each grand prix weekend, with the goal of delivering the car to track in optimum shape.
 A large part of the pre-event work is running simulations, both on the Driver-in-Loop (DiL) simulator and computer simulation, to test and interrogate possible set-ups to determine their potential.
 With efficient simulation, the team can hit the ground running on Friday and focus on fine-tuning for qualifying and the race, looking at elements like track temperature, wind direction and tyre condition.

 Thousands of laps are completed in the virtual world on state-of-the-art simulators, which uses sophisticated lidar-scanned, 3D track maps and detailed virtual models of the car.
 The simulator drivers try out various set-up options and continue the programme over the Friday of a race weekend, sometimes working through the night, to react to and maximise the learnings gained on track.